Operation: To Fool A Hawke, Chap. 2

 "Wow," Saoirse said, and her eyes grew wide.
 "You pinky-swore...you must really mean it!"

 That night, we once again told the kids the story of how we met and fell in love—we hadn't told that story for a while—several months, as a matter of fact—but String thought it would be a good idea to tell it tonight, given the circumstances, and the children didn't seem to mind.
-They always have loved that story, I said to myself, remembering how it had been their favorite bedtime story for so many years.
-And, I love telling it, I said to myself as we finished, and kissed both our children good-night.
+They always have loved that story, I thought, remembering how it had been their favorite bedtime story for so many years.
+And, I love telling it, I thought with a smile as we finished, and kissed both our children good-night.

 "Cait," String murmured, "you know I'll never stop loving you."
 He locked eyes with me and repeated, "Never.
 I will always love you, Caitlin.
 In fact," String said with a smile, "I'll pinky-swear it."
 He linked his pinky finger with mine, which brought a smile to my face.

 "Wow!"
-I exclaimed, "You pinky-swore...you must really mean it!"
+I exclaimed, "You pinky-swore.
+I guess you must really mean it!"
 I knew by the smile that he wore that String was remembering what Saoirse Marie had said during dinner, and without any more hesitation, String pulled me closer to him and kissed me again, pouring every ounce of love he had for me into it.
 I quickly returned his emotions with just as much passion, until String separated us and said, "Yeah, Cait—I really mean it.
 I will always love you."

 "And I'll always love you, String," I said as I relaxed in String's warm embrace, finally allowing myself to believe that this latest strain on our marriage was over.